You found our guide to employee engagement surveys.

 What are employee engagement surveys?

 Employee engagement surveys are anonymous questionnaires that solicit feedback from staff and gather valuable data about a company’s operations and atmosphere.
+These surveys are useful for understanding job satisfaction, turnover and other important metrics.

 What do employee engagement surveys measure?

 Employee engagement surveys measure metrics such as company loyalty, job satisfaction, feeling of belonging, sense of purpose, and general sentiment.
+Leaders and managers use this data to inform decisions on policies, benefits and perks and similar.

 How do you make an employee engagement survey?